Conference Room Rental

 - Renting parties are entitled to use of a lecturn, speaker phone, data projector, projection screen and kitchen facilities

 - Conference rooms can be used during regular business hours (9 a.m. - 4:30 p.m, Monday through Friday), exclusive of holidays.
 Use of conference rooms outside of these hours or on weekends requires a $50 per hour payment to the Baton Rouge Bar Association for the cost of an authorized staff member being present at the building outside of regular business hours.
 After-hour or weekend use is subject to availability of staff.
+All after-hours use must be approved by the BRBA Executive Director at least 24 hours in advance of the day of the rental.

 Available Rooms and Dimensions: